metagentools/gbintk/README.md

                                   [required]
-  --output PATH                   path to the output folder  [required] --prefix TEXT                   prefix for the output file --depth INTEGER                 maximum depth for the breadth-first-search.
+  --output PATH                   path to the output folder  [required] --prefix TEXT                   prefix for the output file --depthb INTEGER                maximum depth for the breadth-first-search.
                                   [default: 5]
   --threshold FLOAT               threshold for determining inconsistent
                                   vertices.  [default: 1.5]